 “Between Michelle and Brian, they came up with the program, and then he went out [and] found the curator.
 It’s really been a one-man show with him driving the bus,” said Williams.

-Since launching in October of last year, R2C Group’s Local Art Projects has featured eight different artists, each with their own distinct style and aesthetic.
+Since launching in October of last year, R2C Group’s Local Art Project has featured eight different artists, each with their own distinct style and aesthetic.
 While each artist brings something different to the table, the one thing that ties them all together is their connection to the city of Portland.

 “Every artist we feature is a Portland artist,” said Williams.
 “They’re either currently based here or they’re from Portland and showcasing their art throughout the city.
 They’re local artists feeding off of everything around them.”